3 Holistic Weight Loss Methods: Supplements, Diet Plan, & Mentality

 Stress Reduction: Weight gain can be exacerbated by heightened stress not only due to cortisol but because many people use calorie-loaded foods and drinks to cope.
 Taking a walk, reading a book, practicing meditation or trying breathing exercises can all aid in reducing stress and preventing weight gain.

 Yoga: Combining physical, spiritual, and mental health, yoga is similar to meditation in that it has been used to center oneself and destress far into the past.
-Yoga is a perfect example of a holistic weight loss technique as it integrates the mind, body, and spirit collectively to better oneself.
+Yoga is a perfect example of a holistic technique for weight loss as it integrates the mind, body, and spirit collectively to better oneself.

 A Holistic Diet Plan for Losing Weight Naturally & Sustainably